 You must have heard it before.
-Caloric deficit the kind of word that gets thrown around when people are talking about losing weight and trying to get fitter, or at least appear fitter.
+Caloric deficit is the kind of word that gets thrown around when people are talking about losing weight and trying to get fitter, or at least appear fitter.
 And I’m here to tell you, right off the bat, that it is impossible to lose weight without being in a caloric deficit.
 Do I have your attention now?

 You will learn what is the caloric deficit, how to calculate yours, if it is safe, what are the implications in the body, and the pros and cons of being in a caloric deficit.

 Disclaimer: All content within this article is provided for general information only and should not be treated as a substitute for the medical advice of your doctor or any other health care professional.

 What is Caloric Deficit?

 Caloric deficit follows a fundamental law of thermodynamics.
 That may sound complicated, but it is not.